redhadron/lifeline-dv/README.md

 I'll add instructions if anyone is interested!

 Todo:
--add engine block.
+-finish Ship.burn.
 -kN?? unit suffixes everywhere??
--split burn into burn and _burn.
 -make error detection in _burn proportional.
 -add validate method to engine.
--make it so that burn can run until a speed is reached or a resource runs out.
+-make it so that Ship.burn can run until a speed is reached or a resource runs out.
 -add tests.
 Done:
 -use the same format for resources in all arguments.
 -add burn time calculations.
+-add engine block.
+-split burn into burn and _burn.